Answers to frequently asked questions about racial equality and anti-racism

 The people profession plays a central role in making sure employers address race inequalities at work.
 They’re ideally placed to challenge and address organisational culture and people management practice at all stages of the employee lifecycle to ensure that workplaces are built on the fundamental principles of trust, equality, fairness and inclusion.

 Employers may be uncertain about where to start, especially in smaller organisations without an HR function or people management professional to provide them with insight and guidance.
 But, this isn’t a reason to do nothing, or to shy away from conversations about race.
 Instead, it’s a signal to industry bodies, including the CIPD, to provide additional insight, support and guidance for employers, starting with the need for a well-thought-out, comprehensive strategy.
+Key to the success of an I&D strategy is to equip people professionals with skills and knowledge to be able to advise and counsel line employees, line managers and senior leadership.
+The CIPD profession map outlines the requisite knowledge and competence in I&D that people professionals should possess.

 Everyone in the organisation is responsible for creating and maintaining an inclusive workplace.
 Although we focus on the role of people professionals (namely, HR leaders and managers) play, this should not be at the expense of the personal responsibility we all need to take to tackle racism in organisations.
 A systemic, holistic approach is required if we’re to address the grassroots causes of prejudice and discrimination – from all of us.
 This is something for people professions to bear in mind and help encourage.
+It’s also important to remember that all organisations are different, and to consider and apply the appropriate approach for your organisation when introducing change and rolling out guidance.

 Six principles to inform your anti-racism strategy